 The Inaugural Gesture

-This is not a hypothesis to be tested, nor a doctrine to be imposed.
-It is the inaugural gesture of a current of thought that assumes, without reserve, the risk of its own existence: Ontology of Emergent Complexity.
+This is neither a hypothesis to be tested nor a doctrine to be imposed.
+It is the founding gesture of a line of thought that accepts, without reserve, the risk of its own existence: Ontology of Emergent Complexity.

-This name is not an abstraction; it is a clear affirmation of another way of inhabiting thought and reality.
+This name is not an abstraction; it affirms another way of inhabiting thought and reality.
 It does not arise from a search for ultimate foundations, nor from metaphysical nostalgia.
 It emerges from the lucidity of one who has passed through every promise of salvation and found, in the radical immanence of reality, its highest dignity.

 The Ontology of Emergent Complexity affirms that matter is sufficient.
 Transcendence is treated as an echo of inherited fears, while mystery is located not beyond the world but within matter's inexhaustible capacity for reinvention.
 There is no hidden essence and no telos awaiting us.
 There is only the uncontained power of complexity, the exposed fragility of existence, and the open horizon of relation.